koush/docs.scrypted.app/alexa.md

 # Alexa

-Cameras imported into Scrypted can be streamed to the Alexa devices such as Echo and the Alexa app.
+Cameras imported into Scrypted can be streamed to the Alexa devices such as Echo Show and the Alexa mobile apps.

 <!--@include: ./parts/camera-preparation.md-->